OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Experimental Results

-Extending to \textbf{3D embodied reasoning}, we evaluated OmniEVA on four widely adopted benchmarks: \textbf{SQA3D}~\citep{sqa3d}, \textbf{ScanQA}~\citep{scanqa}, \textbf{Scan2Cap}~\citep{scan2cap}, and \textbf{ScanRefer}~\citep{scanrefer}, which encompass 3D question answering, captioning, and 3D visual grounding tasks (Table~\ref{tab:3d-reasoning-benchmarks}).
-OmniEVA again leads on three out of four benchmarks, outperforming \emph{state-of-the-art} specialized 3D LLMs such as Video-3D-LLM~\citep{video-3d-llm} and 3DRS~\citep{3drs} with notable improvements of +2.3, +0.3, and +8.5, respectively.
-While it slightly trails in 3D visual grounding (ScanRefer), OmniEVA sets a new milestone by achieving 55.8 accuracy using purely text-based input and output—without relying on \emph{external detection modules} or \emph{task-specific grounding heads}.
-This result significantly exceeds the previous best of 44.4 by Spatial-3D-LLM~\citep{spatial-3d-llm} in the same setting, highlighting the robustness and generality of OmniEVA’s end-to-end reasoning capability.
+Extending to \textbf{3D embodied reasoning}, we evaluated OmniEVA-Base on \textbf{SQA3D}, \textbf{ScanQA}, \textbf{Scan2Cap}, and \textbf{ScanRefer}, which encompass 3D question answering, captioning, and 3D visual grounding tasks.
+As shown in Table~\ref{tab:3d-reasoning-benchmarks}, OmniEVA-Base leads on three out of four benchmarks, outperforming \emph{state-of-the-art} specialized 3D LLMs such as Video-3D-LLM~\citep{video-3d-llm} and 3DRS~\citep{3drs} with notable improvements of +2.3, +0.3, and +8.5, respectively.
+While it slightly trails in 3D visual grounding (ScanRefer), OmniEVA-Base attains 55.8 accuracy (IoU@0.25) using only \emph{text I/}O, \emph{without external detectors or task-specific heads}, substantially exceeding the previous best of 44.4 and showcasing strong end-to-end 3D grounding ability.

-In addition to general embodied reasoning, OmniEVA demonstrates strong performance in downstream tasks such as \textbf{Object Navigation}, evaluated on the HM3D~\citep{hm3d-dataset} and MP3D~\citep{matterport3d} datasets.
+In addition to general embodied reasoning, OmniEVA-Base demonstrates strong performance in downstream tasks such as \textbf{Object Navigation}, evaluated on the HM3D~\citep{hm3d-dataset} and MP3D~\citep{matterport3d} datasets.
 Here, the model is tasked to predict a 3D subgoal location to guide exploration toward a target object.
-As shown in Table~\ref{tab:objnav-benchmarks}, OmniEVA outperforms the \emph{state-of-the-art} navigation model \textbf{UniNavid}~\citep{uninavid} in both success rate (SR) and path efficiency (SPL), achieving a notable +5.4 improvement in SPL.
+As shown in Table~\ref{tab:objnav-benchmarks}, OmniEVA-Base outperforms the state-of-the-art navigation model \textbf{UniNavid}~\citep{uninavid} in both success rate (SR) and path efficiency (SPL), achieving a notable +5.4 improvement in SPL.
 Qualitative examples of exploration trajectories are provided in Appendix~\ref{appendix:3d-examples}.